Discharge Rate given Height at Outlet Zone with respect to Discharge Solution

 Variables Used

-Length - (Measured in Meter) - Length is the measurement or extent of something from end to end.
+Length - (Measured in Meter) - The Length refers to the measurement of the distance between two points.

-Height of Crack - (Measured in Meter) - Height of Crack refers to the size of a flaw or crack in a material that can lead to catastrophic failure under a given stress.
+Height of Crack - (Measured in Meter) - The Height of Crack refers to the size of a flaw or crack in a material that can lead to catastrophic failure under a given stress.

-Outer Height - (Measured in Meter) - Outer Height refers to the external vertical dimension of an object or structure.
+Outer Height - (Measured in Meter) - The Outer Height refers to the external vertical dimension of an object or structure.

 STEP 1: Convert Input(s) to Base Unit